 If you wish to transfer to Peabody from another college where you are receiving financial assistance, and if you wish to be considered for financial assistance at Peabody, you must complete a transfer release form and have it signed by the music executive at your current school.
 You can download this form here.

 If you are applying for the double degree with JHU, please indicate this on your Peabody application.
-Double degree consideration only occurs during the Regular application cycle.
+Double degree consideration occurs during the early decision and regular application cycles.

-(deadline is February 15th for Regular Auditions and April 1st for Late Auditions)
+(deadline is November 1st for early decision and spring admission; February 15th for regular auditions; and April 1st for late auditions)